kamaln7/karmabot/README.md

 - leaderboard:
   - `<karma|karmabot> <leaderboard|top|highscores>`
   - to list more than `leaderboardlimit` (see the **Usage** section below), you may append the number of users to list to the command above. e.g. `karmabot top 20`
+- user aliases:
+  - it is possible to alias different usernames to one main username by passing the aliases as a cli option to the karmabot binary. syntax: `-alias main++alias1++alias2++...++aliasN`
+  - repeat the option for every alias that you want to configure

 **note:** `<user>` does not have to be a Slack username.
 However, karmabot supports Slack autocompletion and so the following messages are parsed correctly: